huanli3/huanli3.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+In 2021, I obtained a PhD in Mining and Metallurgical Engineering from the WA School of Mines, Curtin University (Australia), followed by a three-year postdoctoral training.
+My research focuses on the extraction, separation, and recovery of critical, base, and precious metals from both natural mineral resources and anthropogenic solid waste streams.

+Driven by the global imperatives of energy transition and decarbonization, my work is dedicated to developing environmentally benign, clean, and efficient extraction metallurgy technologies and processes.
+The research is guided by objectives of non-toxic/low-toxicity reagents, low energy consumption, shortened process routes, minimal waste generation, and economic feasibility.
+This involves two key innovation directions:

+Upgrading traditional inorganic acid hydrometallurgy systems through method and process optimisation;
+Developing next-generation green hydrometallurgical approaches that integrate cutting-edge sustainable technologies.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.